pansap99/gitGuide/README.md

 # Generate Merge Commits

-Not all merges are fast-forward branches (one branch syncs to another).
-If for example two people are working in the project and one is working on adding a new feature and the other one in the main branch after the feature branch diverged from main.
-In this case the main branch may have commits which the feature branch hasn't this (may) leed to conflits while merging.
+Not all merges are fast-forward (one branch syncs to another).
+It might be a case where two people are working in the project and one is working on adding a new feature and the other one in the main branch after the feature branch diverged from main.
+In this case the main branch may have commits which the feature branch doesn't have and this (may) lead to conflicts while merging.

 When the merge isn't just a fast-forward merge a **merge commit** is generated.
 This commit will have **two** parent commits one from the main branch and one from the branch we are trying to merge.